Aalto University Data Protection Policy

 Personal data registers must be accurate and kept up to date.
 To ensure the accuracy of information related to the employees of the university, each employee is responsible for keeping all personal information given to the university for the purposes of payroll and any other information up-to-date and accurate.
 During their term of employment, the employee must inform the university of their information as directed by human resources (for example: changes in bank account number and address should be made through the Personec ESS system).
 To ensure that personal data registers related to students remain up-to-date and accurate, students must update their information at least once every academic year.
 The updating of other data registers should be agreed upon with the data subjects or kept up to date utilizing public registers (such as the Population Information System).

 7.4 Personal Data Retention

-The personal data is retained as stated in the Aalto University data control plan.
-The data control plan includes a list of different kinds of processes and the documents and information created throughout them, and their:
+The personal data is retained as stated in the Aalto University data management plan.
+The data management plan includes a list of different kinds of processes and the documents and information created throughout them, and their:

 - retention period or the criteria used to determine that period,

 - statutory publicity information or confidentiality information, specific legal provision that confidentiality is based on and the confidentiality period,